stevector/d8trainingtheme/README.md

 ## 9:30am - 10:30am: Pantheon overview

-During this hour Pantheon staff will explain Pantheon's key features and demonstrate basic usage of the dashboard and other tools.
+Pantheon staff will explain Pantheon's key features and demonstrate basic usage of the dashboard and other tools.

-## 10:30 - 10:45am: Break
+## 10:30am - 10:45am: Break

-During this time, Pantheon staff can help anyone who has had difficulty registering for a Pantheon account.
+During this time Pantheon staff can help anyone who has had difficulty registering for a Pantheon account.

-## 10:45 - Noon: Hands-on time
+## 10:45am - Noon: Hands-on time

 This section will start with everyone walking through the same steps together: